 Sat, Jan 5 – Family Ski Trip to Lake Geneva T-79 Families and Scouts can sign-up for this event and coordinate their own logistics with fellow T-79 Scouts and families.
 This event is organized by the Indian Trails District.

 Sat, Feb 2 – Klondike Derby This is the official winter sled racing day we’re targeting and it’s all about having lots of snow!
-Location at Indiana Dunes State Park with the Arrowhead District.
+Location changed to Camp Reinberg in nearby Palatine with the Indian Trails District.

 Fri, May 3 thru Sun, May 5 – Tent Camping, Challenge Course & Zip Line at Camp Shaw.
 With 110 acres of land, open fields & wooded areas for tenting, Camp Shaw-waw-nas-see offers a variety of activities.
 We’re setup for tenting with a pavilion nearby for the usual camping, cooking and having a great time in the outdoors.
 We’ll also test our skills on a challenge course, and experience the thrill of Camp Shaw’s zip line.
 Of course we’ll find a way to include a Cinco de Mayo theme!

 Check your schedule and save the dates!
 Also posted on the Troop calendar.

 Member of our Google Group?
 Click here for more photos of previous events.

 What happens when you combine pizza with the classroom talents of a seasoned college lecturer applied to the BSA’s formal leadership training?
 You get Troop 79’s latest edition of Introduction to Leadership Skills for Troops, or “ILST” for short.
 Here’s the official course description on the BSA website: